DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointments.md

 Field | Type | Description
 ------|------|------------
-children | ReactNode | A React node used to render the appointment's content. style | object | An object that configures the appointment's geometry and position. data | object | An object that specifies the appointment's data. onClick? | (e: object) => void | A function that handles a click on the appointment. onDoubleClick? | (e: object) => void | A function that handles a double click on the appointment.
+children | ReactNode | A React node used to render the appointment content. style | object | An object that configures the appointment geometry and position. data | object | An object that specifies the appointment data. onClick? | (e: object) => void | A function that handles a click on the appointment. onDoubleClick? | (e: object) => void | A function that handles a double click on the appointment.

 ### Appointments.AppointmentContentProps

-Properties passed to a component that renders the appointment's content.
+Properties passed to a component that renders the appointment content.

 Field | Type | Description
 ------|------|------------
-children | ReactNode | A React node used to render the appointment content. data | object | An object that represents an appointment data.
+children | ReactNode | A React node used to render the appointment content. data | object | An object that represents appointment data.

 ## Plugin Components

 Name | Properties | Description
 -----|------------|------------
 Appointments.Appointment | [Appointments.AppointmentProps](#appointmentsappointmentprops) | A component that renders an appointment.
-Appointments.ContentAppointment | [Appointments.AppointmentContentProps](#appointmentsappointmentcontentprops) | A component that renders an appointment's content.
+Appointments.ContentAppointment | [Appointments.AppointmentContentProps](#appointmentsappointmentcontentprops) | A component that renders the appointment content.